donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

-## Basics Physics of Rotational System
+## Basics Physics of Bars Rotational System

 The grass is modeled as a bezier curve controlled by bezier points.